TimeBandit/codeplay/README.md

 # codeplay
-A repo of simple code experiments and learning exercises
+A repo of simple code experiments and learning exercises.